-Due to the public health emergency, many farmers' markets are changing how they operate in order to practice social distancing.
+Many farmers' markets have changed how they operate during the pandemic in order to practice social distancing.
 FMNP participants should be encouraged to reach out to their local farmers' market for the latest updates on market operations.
-Farmers' markets are encouraged to use the Centers for Disease Control and Prevention's guidelines for cleaning and disinfecting public spaces (available in Chinese, Korean, Spanish, and Vietnamese).
+Farmers' markets are encouraged to use the Centers for Disease Control and Prevention's (CDC) guidelines for cleaning and disinfecting public spaces (available in multiple languages).

 Looking for more farmers' market resources?

-Discover recipes in Maryland WIC's Farmers' Market Cookbook, also available in Spanish (found at the bottom of the page) as well as tips on how to help participants increase their fruits and vegetable intake with kids activities, food safety and storage tips and more.
+Discover recipes in Maryland WIC's Farmers' Market Cookbook, also available in Spanish (found at the bottom of the page) as well as tips on how to help participants increase their fruit and vegetable intake with kids activities, food safety and storage tips, and more.

 Staying safe doesn't stop at shopping.
 Did you know that foodborne illness incidences rise in the summer?
 Bacteria multiply faster when it's warm, so it's also important to keep all food safe, including produce.
 Explore Summertime Food Safety resources that you can use to help educate participants on how to reduce their risk of foodborne illness.

 COVID.gov is a one-stop shop website to help all people in the United States gain even better access to lifesaving tools like vaccines, tests, treatments, and high-quality masks.

 This site includes a Test-to-Treat locator to help people access pharmacies and community health centers across the nation where people can get tested for COVID-19 and receive appropriate treatments if they need them.